digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Edge Location - Local infrastructure which hosts cache of your data
 - Regional Edge Cache - Larger version of edge location.
 Provides another layer of caching.

+## ACM  (AWS certificate Manager)

+- HTTP - Simple and Insecure
+- HTTPS - SSL/TLS Layer of Encryption added to HTTP
+- Data is encrypted in transit
+- Cetificates prove identity
+- Signed by a trusted authority CA
+- Create, renew and deploy certifcates with ACM
+- Supported AWS Services ONLY (e.g Cloudfront and ALBs ..
+NOT EC2)
+- Cloudfront if communicatiny with edge and orgin with https it needs to use a trusted signed certificate

+## Securing CF and S3 using OAI

+- Origin Access Identities are a feature where virtual identities can be created, associated with a CloudFront Distribution and deployed to edge locations.

+- Access to an s3 bucket can be controlled by using these OAI's - allowing access from an OAI, and using an implicit DENY for everything else.